mcgilldinglab/CellAgentChat/README.md

 #### Pseudotime file (Optional)

-This is a three column csv or text file that contains the pseudotime values of each cell.
+This is a two column csv or text file that contains the pseudotime values of each cell (see [example](https://github.com/mcgilldinglab/CellAgentChat/blob/main/tutorial/pseudotime.csv)).
 The first column should be the ```cell``` (matching those in ```meta.txt```) and the second column should be the pseudotime values of each cell.
 Alternatively, we provide the option to calculate the pseudotime values manually using Slingshot.

 #### Anndata object (h5ad file) Optional)